More detailed articles covering: A return to early church worship and message:

 ‘God is really among you!’ ”

-The idea is that corporate worship is expressed by many people.
+The idea of corporate worship is expressed through many people.

 This is what the Apostle Paul taught: